GET YOUR FIRST TREATMENT KIT FOR FREE get started

 Danger of Popping Pimples: American Academy of Dermatology

-Already popped a pimple and now have an annoying dark mark left over?
-Try using this Dark spot remover to help fade it more quickly.
+Already have a dark mark from a popped pimple?
+Try a dark spot remover to help fade it more quickly.

 To find the right acne treatments for your unique skin, take the free skin assessment by clicking here.